-In addition to writing the papers, you will each be performing anonymous reviews of each others work.
+In addition to writing the papers, you will each be performing reviews of each others work.
+Due to the defaults in the Canvas system, unlike most journals, these reviews will not be anonymous.
 This will give you an opportunity to read closely about topics other than the one you chose, and hopefully you will be able to learn about science writing more quickly.
 Also, there are a lot of quandaries that arise in peer-reviewing (e.g., one reviewer loves it and one hates it, or a reviewer makes incorrect statements), so you'll get some experience with those issues by practice in a friendly environment.
+Even though your reviews will be signed and friendly, however, don't let your classmates off easy!
+They need your critical input to learn and improve their projects.